purpleroc/GitCommitSearchExt/README.md

 # GitCommitSearchExt
-Vscode extension for search keyword in all commit...
+VsCode extension for search keyword in all commit...

 ## Usage
 ![Usage](Usage.png)